Apophasis: Examples

 When apophasis is taken to its extreme, the speaker provides full details, stating or drawing attention to something in the very act of pretending to pass it over: "I will not stoop to mentioning the occasion last winter when our esteemed opponent was found asleep in an alleyway with an empty bottle of vodka still pressed to his lips."

-In the second debate of the 1984 U.S. presidential campaign, Ronald Reagan used a humorous apophasis to deflect scrutiny of his own fitness at age 73 by replying, "I will not make age an issue of this campaign.
-I am not going to exploit, for political purposes, my opponent's youth and inexperience."
-In 1988, he applied a harsher apophasis toward George H. W. Bush's opponent Michael Dukakis, who was rumored to have received psychological treatment, "Look, I'm not going to pick on an invalid."
+In the second debate of the 1984 U.S. presidential campaign, against Walter Mondale, President Ronald Reagan used a humorous apophasis to deflect scrutiny of his own fitness at age 73 by replying, "I will not make age an issue of this campaign.
+I am not going to exploit, for political purposes, my opponent's youth and inexperience" (Mondale, then 56 years old, had served in the Senate for twelve years and as Vice President for four years).
+In 1988, he applied a harsher apophasis toward George H. W. Bush's opponent Michael Dukakis, who was rumored to have received psychological treatment: "Look, I'm not going to pick on an invalid."

-Former United States President Donald Trump frequently employs apophasis.
+United States president Donald Trump frequently employs apophasis.
 In 2015, Trump said of fellow Republican presidential candidate and former Hewlett-Packard CEO Carly Fiorina, "I promised I would not say that she ran Hewlett-Packard into the ground, that she laid off tens of thousands of people and she got viciously fired.
 I said I will not say it, so I will not say it."
 In 2016, he tweeted of journalist Megyn Kelly, "I refuse to call [her] a bimbo because that would not be politically correct."
 In 2017, as president, he tweeted of the leader of North Korea, "Why would Kim Jong-un insult me by calling me 'old', when I would NEVER call him 'short and fat'?".
+In light of a potential presidential bid by Republican Florida governor Ron DeSantis, Trump claimed he would not use the name "Meatball Ron" in reference to him.
+Regarding the 2025 United States strikes on Iranian nuclear sites, Trump declared at the Hague NATO summit: "I don't want to use an example of Hiroshima, I don't want to use an example of Nagasaki, but that was essentially the same thing – that ended a war."

 During Prohibition, a grape concentrate brick called Vine-Glo was sold with the warning, "After dissolving the brick in a gallon of water, do not place the liquid in a jug away in the cupboard for twenty days, because then it would turn into wine."